The impact of projection effects on cluster observables: stacked lensing and projected clustering: Methods

 where $\xi_{{\rm hh}}(r; M,M')$ is the three-dimensional halo auto-correlation function between two halos of masses $M$ and $M'$.
 Similar to the cluster lensing case, the above equation shows that selection effects may cancel out to some extent for cluster clustering.

 Note that this modeling approach contains a number of assumptions.
 First, it assumes that observed clusters constitute a fair sample of halos for a given halo mass.
 Halos of different masses will have different probabilities of being included in a cluster sample, as specified by $P(\lo|M)$ relation and the range of $\lo$ used for selection, but halos with equal masses will have equal probabilities of being included regardless of their additional characteristics.
-Put differently, it assumes that the cluster finding algorithm does not introduce a selection bias among halos of equal masses.
-Second, it assumes that observed clusters have statistically isotropic clustering properties, or more specifically that projected statistics such as $\Delta\Sigma$ or $w_\mathrm{p}$ do not depend on the choice of projection direction, as shown in Eqs.~(\ref{eq:Sigma}) and~(\ref{eq:wp_def}).
-A major focus of this paper is to study whether these assumptions are valid in modeling optical clusters.
+Put differently, it assumes that the cluster finding algorithm does not introduce a selection bias among halos of equal masses. \yp{Second, it assumes that observed clusters have statistically isotropic clustering properties determined solely by their masses; more specifically, it assumes that projected statistics such as $\Delta\Sigma$ or $w_\mathrm{p}$ do not depend on the choice of projection direction, as shown in Eqs.~(\ref{eq:Sigma}) and~(\ref{eq:wp_def}), and that there are no assembly bias effects inducing relationships between clustering properties and cluster characteristics other than mass.} A major focus of this paper is to study whether these assumptions are valid in modeling optical clusters.